Korgen: Industry

 The Norwegian state owned electricity company Statkraft operates electricity production facilities including the Nedre Røssåga power plants located in Vesterli in Korgen and Øvre Røssåga power plants located in Bleikvasslia.
 The development of these plants were started in 1948 and was completed in 1955.
 Statkraft has also built a regional office, located near the municipality building in Korgen.

 Geography

 Korgen is situated inland and is surrounded by mountains.
 Southwest towards Mosjøen lies the Korgfjellet (Vesterfjellet) mountain range, to the east is Klubben, and to the north towards Mo i Rana is Kangsen.
-Korgen the location of Okstindan, the mountain range which includes the mountain Oksskolten, the highest mountain in North Norway.
+Korgen lies close to Okstindan, the mountain range which includes the mountain Oksskolten, the highest mountain in North Norway.

 Korgfjellet

-Many Norwegians have heard about Korgen because of the notorious Korgfjellet mountain range which in situated between Hemnes Municipality and Vefsn Municipality.
+Many Norwegians have heard about Korgen because of the notorious Korgfjellet mountain range which is situated between Hemnes Municipality and Vefsn Municipality.
 The mountains form the boundary in a north-south direction between Korgen and Elsfjord.
 Korgfjellet had frequently has divided the region in half due to poor road conditions and traffic accidents during the winter.
 This condition is now avoided after the finishing of the Korgfjell Tunnel in 2005.